kapurm17/Food_truck_profit_ML/README.md

 # Food_truck_profit_ML
-The file contains single feature based Linear regression model, scripted from scratch
+The folder contains single feature based Linear regression model, scripted from scratch.

+The Linear regression model is writted from scratch at first and then an attempt is made to use the same model using sklearn